jpiazzal/ts2doc/README.md

 # ts2jsondoc

-Parse exported declaration from typescript files into json.
+Parse exported declarations from typescript files into json, for documentation.